BackofenLab/GraphClust-2/README.md

 ### Input
 The input to the workflow is a set of putative RNA sequences in FASTA format.
 Inside the `data` directory you can find examples of the input format.
 The labeled datasets are based on Rfam annotation that are labeled with the associated RNA family.

-### Configuring the workflows
-Please proceed with the interactive tour named `GraphClust workflow step by step`, available under `Help->Interactive Tours` and also check the references.
-An easy to understand tutorial highlighting the use-case scenarios and the few parameters that can be adapted according to the scenarios will be provided soon [here](./workflows/).
-Generally the pre-configured *main* workflows would perform well for clustering and partitioning a set of RNA sequences with defined boundary signals (e.g. ncRNAs or data from genomic screenings with tools such as CMfinder or RNAz).The *MotifFinder* workflow flavor is pre-configured for identifying (a few) local signal under the presence of noise and sequence context.

 ### Output
 The output contains the predicted clusters, where similar putative input RNA sequences form a cluster.
 Additionally overall status of the clusters and the matching of cluster elements is reported for each cluster.